For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Four routes.
 Same global context.

-GMAP is open beyond university partnerships.
-It serves Student Entrepreneurs and early-stage founders directly, while giving institutions, corporates, and government agencies a structured way to build global market fluency across SSA, MENA, LATAM, APAC, South East Asia, and Europe.
+GMAP goes beyond university partnerships.
+Student Entrepreneurs and early-stage founders can start directly, while institutions, corporates, and government agencies get a structured way to build global market fluency.

 For Student Entrepreneurs and founders